BroadbandForum/usp/specification/architecture/index.md

 Unique Keys used for addressing are expressed in the Path Name by using square brackets surrounding a string that contains the name and value of the Unique Key parameter using the equivalence operator (==).

-If an Object has a compound unique key (multiple parameters included within the same unique key), then all keys must be present in the Instance Identifier and separated by a comma (,) character (the order of the parameters does not have to follow the order of the parameters as defined in the unique key element as defined in [Device:2][1]).
+If an Object has a compound unique key (multiple parameters included within the same unique key), then all keys must be present in the Instance Identifier and concatenated by the AND (&&) logical operator (the order of the parameters does not have to follow the order of the parameters as defined in the unique key element as defined in [Device:2][1]).

 For example, the `Device.NAT.PortMapping` table has a compound unique key consisting of RemoteHost, ExternalPort, and Protocol, which would be addressed with the following Path Name:

-`Device.NAT.PortMapping.[RemoteHost=="",ExternalPort==0,Protocol=="TCP"].`
+`Device.NAT.PortMapping.[RemoteHost==""&&ExternalPort==0&&Protocol=="TCP"].`

 ##### Searching with Expressions

 <a id="search" />

 Searching is a means of matching 0, 1 or many instances of a Multi-Instance Object by using the properties of Object.
-Search Paths use an Expression enclosed in curly braces as the Instance Identifier within a Path Name.
+Search Paths use an Expression enclosed in square brackets as the Instance Identifier within a Path Name.

 **R-ARC.9** - An Agent MUST return Path Names that include all Object Instances that match the criteria of a given Search Path.

 The basic format of a Search Path is:

-`Device.IP.Interface.{expression>}.Status`
+`Device.IP.Interface.[expression>].Status`

 An Expression consists of one or more Expression Components that are concatenated by the AND (&&) logical operator (NOTE: the OR logical operator is not supported).

 The basic format of a Search Path with the Expression element expanded is:

-`Device.IP.Interface.{<expression component>&&<expression component>}.Status`
+`Device.IP.Interface.[<expression component>&&<expression component>].Status`

 An Expression Component is a combination of an Expression Parameter followed by an Expression Operator followed by an Expression Constant.

 The basic format of a Search Path with the Expression Component element expanded is:

-`Device.IP.Interface.{<expression parameter><expression operator><expression constant>}.Status`
+`Device.IP.Interface.[<expression parameter><expression operator><expression constant>].Status`

-For example, `Device.IP.Interface.{intf}.IPv4Address.{addr}.IPAddress` means that "`intf`" inside the Expression Parameter represents the instances of the `Device.IP.Interface.{i}` Object whereas "`addr`" inside the Expression Parameter represents the instances of the `Device.IP.Interface.{i}.IPv4Address.{i}` Object.
+For example, `Device.IP.Interface.[intf].IPv4Address.[addr].IPAddress` means that "`intf`" inside the Expression Parameter represents the instances of the `Device.IP.Interface.{i}` Object whereas "`addr`" inside the Expression Parameter represents the instances of the `Device.IP.Interface.{i}.IPv4Address.{i}` Object.

 Further, this relative path can’t include any child tables. *(NOTE: this is never necessary because any child tables that need to be referenced in the Expression can and should have their own Expression Variables)*